There’s an old saying that claims “nothing is certain but death and taxes.”

 If you own a house worth $150,000, you might have to pay $1,000 in property taxes.
 If the person across the street has a house worth $75,000, he or she would pay half that amount, or $750.

 The property tax rate varies from city to city and county to county.
+As a general rule, urban areas have much higher property taxes than rural ones.

 The other big source of income for county and city governments is the sales tax.